kanishka-linux/kawaii-player/README.md

 3. Login requires at least IP address of the server that needs to be connected with.
 It will also ask for username and password, if it has been set for the server.
 If the login is successful, then click on the login again to navigate through library of server.

-4. Media servers can broadcast themselves (only in the local network), if broadcast server function is switched on (Available in more menu).
-Once broadcast server function is switched on, then peers can discover it (Addons->MyServer->Discover).
+4. Media servers can broadcast themselves, if broadcast server function is switched on (Available in more menu).
+Once broadcast server function is switched on, then clients can discover it (Addons->MyServer->Discover).
 In this case users don't have to remember the IP address of the server.
-Server can also send custom message which can help to identify it properly, if there are multiple servers running.
-Peers can get list of servers in the application and then they have to choose which server to connect to.
+Server can also send custom broadcast message which can help clients to identify it properly - if there are multiple servers running.
+Peers can get list of servers in the application itself and then they have to choose which server to connect to.
+For security reasons server is allowed to broadcast itself only in the local network.

 5. Broadcast Message needs to be entered into **'BROADCAST_MESSAGE='** field in **.config/kawaii-player/other_options.txt** configuration file.
 If the field is not there then create it on a newline.

 6. It is possible to set upload speed in KB for the server (The upload speed will be same for all connected clients).
 Right click on playlist (rightmost column), and select 'Set Upload Speed'.
-There is no way to setup download speed if server is running as a client of another server.
+There is no way to setup download speed - if the server is running as a client of another server.
 Streaming of media is handled by mpv/mplayer, hence download speed can't be controlled externally.

-7. For better security, Turn on HTTPS and cookies for every server by editing **other_options.txt** file.
+7. If user wants better security then turn on HTTPS and cookies for every server by editing **other_options.txt** file.
 Username/password can be set from GUI itself from **more** menu.
 Look into media server section for more details.

 8. If client does not want to share its library and it just want to access library of the server, then there is no need to switch on client's media server functionality.